 Lab 5 – Investigating Density and Stratification in the Ocean

 - LO1.
-Students will demonstrate basic data literacy in graph interpretation by identifying changes in temperature and salinity with depth.
+Demonstrate basic data literacy in graph interpretation by identifying changes in temperature, salinity and density with water depth.

 - LO3.
-Students will describe the development of a seasonal pycnocline and explain the differences between and temperate and polar latitudes.
+Describe the development of a seasonal pycnocline and explain the differences between temperate and polar latitudes.

 - Coastal Pioneer Offshore Profiler Mooring Wire-Following Profiler

 - Argentine Basin Apex Profiler Mooring Wire-Following Profiler

 - Lab 2 – Building Data Skills – The display of oceanographic data

 - Lab 2.4 – Station Profiles – How to Read a Standard Oceanography Graph